 Food Sources For Vitamin B6

 - Liver based proteins

 Do ZMA Supplements Increase Testosterone Production?

 ZMA is not a testosterone booster.
 However, research has shown that ZMA may help maintain higher testosterone levels during high-intensity training.
-SWOLVERINEs product ZMT contains essential testosterone boosting ingredients such as Fenugreek, Diindolylmethane (DIM), and Rhodiola Rosea to help build muscle mass, and increase vitality while you sleep.
+Zinc is also shown to promote natural testosterone production.
+SWOLVERINEs product ZMT contains essential testosterone boosting ingredients such as Fenugreek, Diindolylmethane (DIM), and Rhodiola Rosea in addition to Zinc, Magnesium, and VItamin B6 (ZMA) to help build muscle mass, and increase vitality while you sleep.